 Research studies with animals haven’t found a risk to unborn babies, but it hasn’t been properly studied in humans.

-Kidneys and liver Atenolol Hydrochlorothiazide No kidneys and liver related info. › Requires routine blood tests to check kidney function.
-Upsides and benefits Atenolol Hydrochlorothiazide › A first-choice treatment to prevent chest pain (angina). › A first-choice treatment for heart attack recovery. › At lower doses, Tenormin (Atenolol) has fewer side effects than other beta blockers because it targets the heart and not other parts of the body. › Works well to get rid of extra fluids in your body through urination. › A first-choice blood pressure treatment for many people.
-Works especially well for African Americans. › Lowers the risk of heart attack and stroke. › Good option if you have both high blood pressure and heart failure. › Raises calcium levels in the body, so it can be good for people with osteoporosis to slow down bone loss and even help with new bone formation. › Most people have very few side effects.
-Downsides and risks Atenolol Hydrochlorothiazide › You need to take Tenormin (Atenolol) on an empty stomach. › Taking a beta blocker might make you feel more tired or out of breath during exercise or normal daily routines.
+Kidneys and liver Atenolol hydrochlorothiazide No kidneys and liver related info. › Requires routine blood tests to check kidney function.
+Upsides and benefits Atenolol hydrochlorothiazide › A first-choice treatment to prevent chest pain (angina). › A first-choice treatment for heart attack recovery. › At lower doses, Tenormin (atenolol) has fewer side effects than other beta blockers because it targets the heart and not other parts of the body. › Does a good job getting rid of extra fluids in your body by making you urinate more. › A first-choice blood pressure treatment.
+Works especially well for people of African descent. › Lowers the risk of heart attack and stroke. › Good option if you have high blood pressure and heart failure. › Most people have very few side effects from Microzide (hydrochlorothiazide (HCTZ)). › Can be good for patients with osteoporosis since it raises the body's level of calcium.
+Downsides and risks Atenolol hydrochlorothiazide › You need to take Tenormin (atenolol) on an empty stomach. › Taking a beta blocker might make you feel more tired or out of breath during exercise or normal daily routines.
 This gets better for most people, but it might not go away for others. › Not a first-choice treatment for high blood pressure unless you have heart disease.
 However, your doctor could add it to other medicines you're already if your blood pressure is still too high. › You can't miss or skip doses.
-If you stop Tenormin (Atenolol) suddenly, it can cause your blood pressure to go up really quickly, raising your risk of heart attack and stroke. › Tenormin (Atenolol) can hide symptoms of low blood sugar if you're diabetic. › Makes you urinate more often. › Doesn't work well in people with severe kidney problems.
-Tips from our pharmacists for people taking the medication Atenolol Hydrochlorothiazide › Lowers bad cholesterol and triglycerides.
-Raises good cholesterol. › Avoid grapefruit and grapefruit juice while taking this medicine. › Tell your doctor if you develop sudden muscle pain, fever, or weakness. › Tell your doctor if you notice dark urine or yellowing in your eyes or skin. › Starts working in about 2 hours. › Makes you urinate more often, so avoid taking it at bedtime. › Can cause dizziness in the first few days. › Check your blood pressure 1 week after starting this medicine, and tell your doctor if it hasn't improved. › Tell your doctor about any dizziness, fatigue, or muscle weakness that doesn't go away. › Requires routine blood tests to check kidney function.
-Learn more More about Atenolol Side effects Reviews & ratings Alternatives FDA package insert More about Hydrochlorothiazide Side effects Reviews & ratings Alternatives FDA package insert
+If you stop Tenormin (atenolol) suddenly, it can cause your blood pressure to go up really quickly, raising your risk of heart attack and stroke. › Tenormin (atenolol) can hide symptoms of low blood sugar if you're diabetic. › Makes you urinate more often. › Microzide (hydrochlorothiazide (HCTZ)) doesn't work well in people with severe kidney problems. › It can increase the risk of gout attacks in people with poor kidney function or a history of gout. › People with a sulfa allergy may be allergic to Microzide (hydrochlorothiazide (HCTZ)).
+Tips from our pharmacists for people taking the medication Atenolol hydrochlorothiazide › Lowers bad cholesterol and triglycerides.
+Raises good cholesterol. › Avoid grapefruit and grapefruit juice while taking this medicine. › Tell your doctor if you develop sudden muscle pain, fever, or weakness. › Tell your doctor if you notice dark urine or yellowing in your eyes or skin. › Microzide (hydrochlorothiazide (HCTZ)) starts working in about 2 hours. › It makes you urinate more often, so don't take it at bedtime. › Can cause dizziness in the first few days. › Check your blood pressure 1 week after starting this medicine, and tell your doctor if it hasn't improved. › Tell your doctor about any tiredness or muscle weakness that doesn't go away. › Requires routine blood tests to check kidney function.
+Learn more More about Atenolol Side effects Reviews & ratings Alternatives FDA package insert More about hydrochlorothiazide Side effects Reviews & ratings Alternatives FDA package insert